There are specific certification pathways for different endoscopic modalities and typically a pathway will consist of:

 All activity undertaken on training lists should be recorded on the ePortfolio.
 All procedure data must be logged on JETS and not in paper-based format or through other logbooks.

 Once a set of criteria is met, which includes a minimum number of procedures and modality-specific clinical measures, a trainee can be assessed to demonstrate their competence in the procedure and gain certification.

 Formative DOPS and DOPyS

 Direct observation of procedural skills (DOPS) and direct observation of polypectomy skills (DOPyS) forms are endoscopy specific training forms.
-They break down the skills needed to perform a safe, high quality procedure into a number of sections and each section into demonstratable skills.
+They break down the skills needed to perform a safe, high quality procedure into a number of sections and each section into demonstrable skills.